 - September 5, 2014.
 Test items were modified to make it easier to spot similarities in the original source material and student versions.
 Particularly relevant parts of the source were bolded for each item, so that test takers can better focus on whether the student version is plagiarized, and if so, what kind according to the criteria we use.

 Second, the language on the test buttons and Certificates was changed to clarify the main target audiences (undergraduate and advanced high school students).

 - September 7-11, 2014.
 Examples and practice sections of the tutorial were improved.
-Over the past 12 years, inadvertent inconsistencies in language used to describe plagiarism had been introduced.
-Some students reported getting confused by these inconsistencies in language.
-As part of the content revision for the Examples and Practice, inconsistent wording and layout was fixed, and new color cues were introduced to highlight and distinguish important terms.
+As part of the content revision for the examples and practice, inconsistent wording and layout was fixed, and new color cues were introduced to highlight and distinguish important terms.